 Choose My Carrier, if it isn’t chosen already.

 Or, if it’s the only option, you’re set.

-Call the carrier voice mail service to finish the setup: Set your name, a voice mail password, a greeting, and various other steps as guided by your cellular provider’s cheerful robot.
+After performing the steps in this section, call the carrier voicemail service to finish the setup: Set your name, a voicemail password, a greeting, and various other steps as guided by your cellular provider’s cheerful robot.

-Complete your voice mailbox setup by creating a customized greeting.
-If you don’t, you may not receive voice mail messages, or people may believe that they’ve dialed the wrong number.
+Complete your voicemail setup by creating a customized greeting.
+If you don’t, you may not receive voicemail messages, or people may believe that they’ve dialed the wrong number.